CrowdLector/CrowdLector/README.md

 - Node.js + express
 - MongoDB + Mongoose

-## Populate database
+## Initialization
+- Run "npm install"
-To populate the database run "node init.js" once.
+- To populate the database run "node init.js" once.
 It requires MongoDB running, so run the "start_mongo_service" bat or sh file before.

 ## Instructions
 Run the bat or sh files depending on your OS, then go to http://localhost:3000.